secretstartups/handbook/hiring/recruitment-privacy-policy/index.html.md

 ---
 layout: handbook-page-toc
 title: "Recruitment Privacy Policy"
-description: "This Recruitment Privacy Policy describes GitLab Inc. and its affiliates (\"GitLab\") practices for collecting, storing, and processing your personal information as part of the recruitment process."
+description: "This Recruitment Privacy Policy describes GitLab Inc. and its affiliates (GitLab) practices for collecting, storing, and processing your personal information as part of the recruitment process."
 ---

 ## On this page